 Help ▪ Hope ▪ Healing

-After more than 1 million one-on-one conversations, after thousands of abuse reports and suicide interventions, after dealing with eating disorders, cutting, and substance abuse, and after speaking truth over every kind of spiritual confusion and dysfunction imaginable, the Dawson McAllister Association, founder of TheHopeLine®(2001), has demonstrated a deep and special commitment to pulling teenagers and young adults out of harm’s way.
+TheHopeLine is a safe place.
+A place where we understand the struggles you face.
+After more than 25 years of reaching teenagers and young adults and meeting them where they are at…after countless one-on-one conversations, after thousands of abuse reports and suicide interventions, after dealing with eating disorders, cutting, and substance abuse, and after speaking truth over every kind of spiritual confusion and dysfunction imaginable, the Dawson McAllister Association, parent organization of TheHopeLine, has demonstrated a deep and special commitment to pulling teenagers and young adults out of harm’s way.

 The Birth of TheHopeLine®

 Two major endeavors had their birth in 1991.
 In January it was the launch of the Christian radio show.

 A call-in talk radio show for teenagers was a radical idea at the time, but it began to work almost instantly.
 Stations were being added quickly and more and more teenagers were calling in every week.

 But after a few months it became painfully clear that for many, a 5 minute on-air conversation was not nearly enough.
 Their problems were often deep and painful.
 Dawson realized that the show needed a “back-end,” a place for further help for the caller

 October was the landmark month when Dawson began inviting listeners to call in to the new off-air, “let’s talk” TheHopeLine.

 In those days it was telephones only.
 No chat, no computers or databases, no call center technology; not even a website.
 Just a toll-free number, and a handful of dedicated folks who were committed to listening, to straight talk and to sharing love and compassion.